 D3 Indicate terms for which transfers may enroll:

 D3 Fall Х

 D3 Winter

 D3 Spring Х

 D3 Summer Х

-D4 Yes No Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х If yes, what is the minimum number of credits and the unit of measure?
+D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure?
 15

-D5 Indicate all items required of transfer students to apply for admission:
+Indicate all items required of transfer students to apply for admission:

+mandate an item to require a critical end activities to apply for administration

 D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

 D5 High school transcript Х

 D5 College transcript(s) Х

-D5 Essay or personal statement Х
+D5 Essay or personal V

+statement X

 D5 Interview Х

 D5 Standardized test scores Х

-D5 Statement of good standing from prior institution(s) Х
+D5 Statement of good standing

+from prior institution(s) Х

-D6If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale):3.0 composition and College level Math are required.
+D6 If a minimum high school grade point average is required of transfer applicants, specify (on a 4.0 scale): 3.00

-D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 3.0
+D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 3.00